Explaindio

 You can change the name of your project here.
 The most important thing is picking the right “where”.
 The default folder is some obscure program directory, so you’ll want to click it and choose your normal saving location instead.
 Once you press save, your video will start exporting and you’ll see a gray progress bar.

-Exporting a scene is almost exactly the same.
+Exporting a scene is almost the same.
 In the editor area, choose “create video from this scene” to be given a dialog box almost identical to the project exporter.

 The only difference is that it says “Export Scene” instead of “Export Project.”
 You’ll need to complete the same steps as for exporting a project.
 After that, the file will be located where you designated it to be.

-Reasons Behind My Review Ratings
+Reasons Behind My Ratings

 Effectiveness: 3.5/5

 Explaindio advertises several main features: the ability to create animated videos, multiple animation styles (explainer, whiteboard, cartoon, etc), 2D and 3D graphics integration, a library of free media, and the tools you need to put it all together.
 In my opinion, it doesn’t live up to everything it advertises.
-While you can create animated videos and there’re plenty of tools to get you there, the program fails to provide a fair amount of free material, especially when it comes to 3D and audio.
-The user is forced to look elsewhere or buy additional resources in order to effectively use the program.
+While you can create animated videos and there are plenty of tools to get you there, the program fails to provide a fair amount of free material, especially when it comes to 3D and audio.
+The user is forced to look elsewhere or buy additional resources to effectively use the program.

 Price: 4/5